matiastripode/kata-birthday-greetings/README.md

 public EmailSystem successEmailSystemWithTrue() { return (email) -> {return true;}; }
 public EmailSystem successEmailSystemWithFalse() { return (email) -> {return false;}; }
 ```
+10. Avoid naming classes like ```YYYManager```, ```YYYController```, ```EmployeeValidator```,

+11. You will get the most of TDD if you create **functional tests** (not unit tests nor integration tests).
+ - Unit tests are very fine grained (e.g: EmployeeTest where you will test only Employee class isoleted).
+ - Integration tests depend on I/O and usually are quite slow and unpredictable.

+ Both (unit and integration tests) could be important for your project, but they are not part of pure hardcore TDD :-)

+12. Rember a good developer is also a good tester.
+Be proffesional and responsible, always develop robust software following best practices.
+It will save you time, headaches, pager duties, issues in production, etc.

 ## Be in the zone
 - Music to keep you in the zone [radio de x-team](https://radio.x-team.com/)